§ 1 Validity of the contractual conditions

-- Even if no further reference is made to this when concluding contracts of the same type, our General Terms and Conditions of Contract shall apply exclusively in the version which can be called up on our homepage (enter exact designation) when the purchaser makes the declaration, unless the contracting parties agree otherwise in writing.
+- Even if no further reference is made to this when concluding similar contracts, our General Terms and Conditions of Contract shall apply exclusively in the version available on our homepage (enter exact designation) at the time of submission of the Purchaser's declaration, unless the contracting parties agree otherwise in writing.

-- In the case of contracts with consumers, only §§ 3, 4, 7 para.
-1-3 and 14 shall apply; in all other respects, the statutory provisions shall apply.
+- In the case of contracts with consumers, only §§ 3, 4, 7 paras.
+1-3 and 14 shall apply; in all other respects, the statutory rules shall apply.

 - The delivery of standard software is subject to §§ 433 ff.
 BGB (GERMAN CIVIL CODE).
-For supplementary services (e.g. installation, parameterization, training, maintenance), §§ 611 ff.
+For supplementary services (e.g. installation, parameterisation, training, maintenance) §§ 611 ff.
 BGB.

 § 2 Conclusion of contract

 - Offers made by MEXS GmbH shall be subject to change and non-binding unless the offer is designated as binding in writing.
-A legal obligation shall only be established by a contract signed by both parties or by a written order confirmation by MEXS GmbH, and also by MEXS GmbH commencing performance in accordance with the contract after the order has been placed.
-MEXS GmbH may request written confirmations of oral contractual declarations by the customer.
+A legal commitment shall only come about through a contract signed by both parties or through written confirmation of the order by MEXS GmbH, and also through MEXS GmbH commencing performance in accordance with the contract after the order has been placed.
+MEXS GmbH may demand written confirmation of oral contractual declarations by the customer.

-- The purchaser shall be bound by declarations concerning the conclusion of contracts (contract offers) for 4 weeks.
+- The Purchaser shall be bound by declarations on the conclusion of contracts (contract offers) for 4 weeks.

 § 3 Subject matter of the contract, scope of services

-- The subject of these contractual terms and conditions is only the delivery of standard software and the granting of the rights of use in accordance with § 4, as well as the services ordered at the time of purchase, e.g. training in accordance with § 15 or maintenance.
+- The subject of these contractual conditions is only the delivery of standard software and the granting of the rights of use according to § 4, as well as the services ordered at the time of purchase, e.g. training according to § 15 or maintenance.

-- Prior to conclusion of the contract, the Purchaser has verified that the specification of the software corresponds to its wishes and requirements.
+- Prior to the conclusion of the contract, the Purchaser has verified that the specification of the software corresponds to his wishes and needs.
 He is aware of the essential functional features and conditions of the software.

-- Product descriptions, representations, test programs, etc. are descriptions of performance, but not guarantees.
+- Product descriptions, representations, test programmes etc. are descriptions of performance, but not guarantees.
 A guarantee requires a written declaration by the management of MEXS GmbH.

-- The Purchaser shall receive the software consisting of the program and the performance description.
-The technique of delivery of the software shall depend on the agreements; in the absence of other agreements, the program and manual shall be delivered on CD-ROM.
-The purchaser has no right to be provided with the source code.
+- The Purchaser shall receive the software consisting of the programme and the performance description.
+The method of delivery of the software shall be in accordance with the agreements; in the absence of other agreements, the programme and manual shall be delivered on CD-Rom.
+The Purchaser shall not be entitled to be provided with the source code.

-- MEXS GmbH provides all deliveries and services in accordance with the state of the art.
+- MEXS GmbH shall provide all deliveries and services in accordance with the state of the art.

 § 4 Rights of the Purchaser to the Software

-- The software (program and description) is legally protected.
-The copyright, patent rights, trademark rights and all other ancillary copyrights to the software as well as to other items which MEXS GmbH provides or makes accessible to the customer within the scope of the contract initiation and implementation shall be the exclusive property of MEXS GmbH in the relationship between the contracting parties.
+- The software (programme and description) is legally protected.
+Copyright, patent rights, trademark rights and all other ancillary copyrights to the software as well as to other items which MEXS GmbH provides or makes accessible to the customer within the scope of contract initiation and implementation shall be the exclusive property of MEXS GmbH in the relationship between the contracting parties.
 Insofar as third parties are entitled to the rights, MEXS GmbH shall have corresponding exploitation rights.

-- The Purchaser is only entitled to process its own data with the program itself in its own business for its own purposes or to use the program for its own business purposes.
-All hardware on which the programs are copied or taken over in whole or in part, for a short time or permanently, must be in the direct possession of the Purchaser.
+- The customer is only entitled to process his own data with the programme himself in his own business for his own purposes or to use the programme for his own business purposes.
+All hardware on which the programmes are copied or taken over in whole or in part, for a short time or permanently, must be in the direct possession of the Purchaser.
 Further contractual rules of use (e.g. limitation to the number of workstations or persons) shall be technically set up and practically complied with.
-MEXS GmbH hereby grants the Purchaser the necessary authorisations for this use as a simple right of use including the right to rectify errors.
+MEXS GmbH hereby grants the Purchaser the powers necessary for this use as a simple right of use including the right to rectify errors.
 Section 13 shall apply to the duration of the right of use.

-- The Purchaser may make the backup copies of the programs required for safe operation.
-The backup copies must be stored securely and, as far as technically possible, must be provided with the copyright notice of the original data carrier.
-Copyright notices, trademarks and product identifications may not be deleted, changed or suppressed.
+- The Purchaser may make the backup copies of the programmes required for safe operation.
+The backup copies must be stored securely and, as far as technically possible, be provided with the copyright notice of the original data carrier.
+Copyright notices, trademarks and product labels must not be deleted, changed or suppressed.
 Copies that are no longer required must be deleted or destroyed.
 The product description and other documents provided by MEXS GmbH may only be copied for internal company purposes.

-- The Purchaser is only entitled to pass on the software or parts thereof to a third party in accordance with the following rules and after the following procedures have been carried out:
+- The Purchaser is only entitled to pass on the software or parts thereof to a third party in accordance with the following rules and after carrying out the following procedures:

-b) The Purchaser shall delete all other copies of the software (irrespective of the status), in particular on data carriers and in fixed or working memories.
-He definitively gives up the use of the software.
+b) The Purchaser shall delete all other copies of the software (in whatever state), in particular on data carriers and in fixed or working memories.
+He shall definitively give up the use of the software.
 He undertakes to carry out these procedures before passing on the original data carrier to the third party and to confirm them in writing to MEXS GmbH without delay.

-c) The transfer to the third party shall be made on a permanent basis, i.e. without any right of return or option to repurchase.
+c) The transfer to the third party shall be permanent, i.e. without any claim for return or option of reacquisition.

-d) The third party undertakes in writing directly vis-à-vis MEXS GmbH that it will comply with § 4, § 13 paras.
-2 and 3, § 14 and § 16 of these general terms and conditions of contract directly vis-à-vis MEXS GmbH.
+d) The third party undertakes in writing directly vis-à-vis MEXS GmbH that he shall comply with Section 4, Section 13 subsections 2 and 3, Section 14 and Section 16 of these general terms and conditions of contract directly vis-à-vis MEXS GmbH.

 - The customer may only decompile the interface information of the programs within the limits of § 69 e UrhG (German Copyright Act) and only after he has informed MEXS GmbH in writing of his intention and requested the transfer of the necessary interface information with a period of notice of at least two weeks.
 Section 14 shall apply to all knowledge and information which the customer obtains about the software in the course of decompiling.
 Prior to any involvement of third parties, the customer shall provide MEXS GmbH with a written declaration by the third party that the latter undertakes directly towards MEXS GmbH to comply with the rules laid down in Sections 4 and 14.

-- All other acts of exploitation, in particular the rental, lending and distribution in tangible or intangible form, of used software by and for third parties (e.g. through outsourcing, computer centre activities, application service providing) are not permitted without the prior written consent of MEXS GmbH.
+- All other acts of exploitation, in particular the rental, lending and distribution in tangible or intangible form, used software by and for third parties (e.g. through outsourcing, computer centre activities, application service providing) shall not be permitted without the prior written consent of MEXS GmbH.

 - Information on delivery and performance dates shall not be binding unless MEXS GmbH has designated them as binding in writing.
-MEXS GmbH may provide partial services insofar as the delivered parts can be reasonably used by the customer.
+MEXS GmbH shall be entitled to render partial services insofar as the delivered parts can be reasonably used by the customer.

-- If the contracting parties subsequently agree on other or additional services which affect agreed deadlines, these deadlines shall be extended by a reasonable period of time.
+- If the contracting parties subsequently agree on other or additional services that affect agreed deadlines, these deadlines shall be extended by a reasonable period of time.

 - The place of performance of services shall be the place where the service is to be rendered.
-For the rest, the place of performance for all services arising from and in connection with this contract shall be the registered office of MEXS GmbH.
-Any termination of the further exchange of services (e.g. withdrawal, reduction, termination for good cause, compensation in lieu of performance) must always be threatened by stating the reason and setting a reasonable deadline for rectification (usually at least two weeks) and may only be declared within two weeks of expiry of the deadline.
-In the cases provided by law (cf. § 323 (2) BGB) the setting of a time limit may be omitted.
-Anyone who is wholly or partly responsible for the disruption may not demand reversal of the contract.
-All declarations in this context must be made in writing in order to be valid.
+For the rest, the place of performance for all services arising from and in connection with this contract shall be the registered office of MEXS GmbH. § Any termination of the further exchange of services (e.g. withdrawal, reduction, termination for good cause, compensation in lieu of performance) must always be threatened by stating the reason and setting a reasonable deadline for rectification (usually at least two weeks) and may only be declared within two weeks of expiry of the deadline.
+In the cases provided for by law (cf. section 323 subs.
+2 BGB) the setting of a time limit may be omitted.
+Anyone who is wholly or partly responsible for the disruption may not demand rescission.
+All declarations in this context must be made in writing to be effective.

 § 7 Remuneration, payment